-Basic Example of Using Entity Extraction
+3.2.10.1 Basic Example of Using Entity Extraction

-The example in this section provides a very simple, basic example of entity extraction.
-The example assumes that you have a clob containing the following text:
+The example in this section provides a very basic example of entity extraction.
+The example assumes that a CLOB contains the following text:

 '''

 New York, United States of America

-The Dow Jones Industrial Average climbed by 5% yesterday on news of a new
+The Dow Jones Industrial Average climbed by 5% yesterday on news of a new software

-software release from database giant Oracle Corporation.
+release from database giant Oracle Corporation.

 '''

-The example uses CTX_ENTITY.EXTRACT to find all the entities in the CLOB value.
-(For now, do not worry about how the text got into the clob or how we provide the output clob)
+The example uses CTX_ENTITY.EXTRACT to find the entities in CLOB value.
+(For now, do not worry about how the text got into the CLOB or how we provide the output CLOB.)

 Entity extraction requires a new type of policy, an "extract policy," which enables you to specify options.
-For now, we will create a default policy as follows:
+For now, create a default policy: